 These are all reasons why students are attracted to large universities which can provide an excellent education.
 Of course there are negatives but the point of this post is to list the largest 50-50 schools and why you might want to attend them.
 I don’t see much point in listing them and then telling you why you don’t want to go.
 (I have done a post on the Benefits of Small Colleges.)

 Anyway, on the 50-50 list there are 84 universities with 10,000 or more full-time undergraduates.
-All but three are public institutions.
-A total of 73 are classified as Research Universities, all but five with either high or very high research activity.
-Eleven are Master’s Colleges and Universities.
+All but two are public institutions.
+A total of 74 are classified as Research Universities, all but four with either high or very high research activity.
+Ten are Master’s Colleges and Universities.
+Ohio had the most with six followed by North Carolina and Pennsylvania with five each.
 As usual, the four-year graduation rate is used for private universities and the five-year for public universities.

 50-50 Universities with 10,000 or More Full-Time Undergraduates